Following are a select group of leaders who will be joining us in London:

 McKinsey & Company

-Kevin is a frequent speaker on business topics at events across Asia, Europe and the Americas including recently, for example, the World Economic Forum, the International Advisory Council of the Mayor of Beijing, Tsinghua University, the Singapore Leadership Summit, the World Internet Conference and the Milken Institute.
+Kevin is a frequent speaker on business topics at events and key institutional forums across the Americas, Asia, and Europe.
+He has spoken at meetings of the World Economic Forum, the Milken Institute, the Singapore Summit and the World Internet Conference.

 In his current role as CEO of Louis Berger, Mr. Stamatis is responsible for the company’s growth and strategic direction.
 He most recently served as president of Louis Berger International, and prior to that led the company’s US operation.
 Stamatis joined the firm more than 25 years ago and has held a number of leadership roles, helping to develop and expand the firm’s US practice and serving in succeeding roles of responsibility from project manager and client manager to principal-in-charge for a range of complex infrastructure, facilities, and environmental projects.
 Mr. Stamatis is a licensed professional engineer and is active in several industry associations.